Our Vision:

 - Starting with inadequate housing and poor education in childhood leads to a lack of career and workforce opportunities.
 It’s hard to concentrate on school if you have an unstable home life.

-- This lack of opportunity directly affects a person (and their family’s) access to healthcare, often leading to untreated and chronic illnesses.
+- This lack of opportunity directly affects a person’s (and their family’s) access to healthcare, often leading to untreated and chronic illnesses.

 - Being chronically ill and unable to work or reach your potential leads to community disconnection and inactivity.

-- A disconnected and inactive collective in the community leads to spikes in crime that often goes unchecked (or checked in dangerous ways) in urban communities.
+- A disconnected and inactive collective in the community leads to spikes in crime that often go unchecked (or checked in dangerous ways) in urban communities.

-- Crime and disconnected community members has a direct effect on housing, starting the cycle all over again.
+- Crime and disconnected community members have a direct effect on housing, starting the cycle all over again.

 The Communities We Serve

-There are two main audiences we focus on to create the programs and policies to bring stability and equity to
+There are two main audiences we focus on to create the programs and policies that bring stability to

 the communities we serve.